 I work at the intersection of coaching psychology and clinical nutrition, supporting individuals who already function at a high level to develop more consistency and clarity in how they manage food, weight and health within demanding lives.

 Rather than a diet or therapy, this is structured, psychologically informed work directed towards weight.
-The focus is on the underlying patterns that drive behaviour in everyday life, particularly under real-world pressure, and how these ultimately determine weight.
+The focus is on the underlying patterns that drive behaviour in everyday life, particularly under pressure, and the ways in which these patterns ultimately shape weight.

 I trained as a clinical dietitian, completing a BSc in Nutrition and Food Science and a master’s degree in Clinical Nutrition, both with extensive hospital placements.
 I began my practice within a leading private hospital, working with complex metabolic, reproductive and weight-related conditions.